LiamGoodacre/Reqr/README.md

 ## Reqr.scan(path, config)

-Scan for a collection of files in a directory - .
+Scan for a collection of files in a directory.

 Returns a tree object: each leaf is a file path, each node is a directory.